philipce/nifty/README.md

 ##### Docker

 The `niftyswift/nifty` repo on Docker Hub comes with Swift and all the libraries installed!
-It even has a base project already set up, so you can just start writing Nifty code!
+It even has a base project already set up, so you can just start writing Nifty code.

 If you don't have Docker set up already, go [here](https://docs.docker.com/engine/installation/).